Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/linear-ds/discussion_questions.md

 - What questions or comments do you have after watching the video lectures?
 - What about JavaScript makes analysis difficult?
 What can we do to deal with this?
+- How would you iterate through a linked list recursively?
 - The video mentions that array insert is amortized `O(1)`, even though allocating a new buffer and copying existing elements is `O(n)`.
 How does this work?
 - Work with your group to design an array-based queue that doesn't leak memory.
 How does it work?
 What constraints does it have?